jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/openstack/install.rst

       After you select a release, helm charts are located in ``centos/outputs/helm-charts``.

 #.
 Load the |prefix|-openstack application's package into StarlingX.
 The tarball
-   package contains |prefix|-openstack's Airship Armada manifest and
+   package contains |prefix|-openstack's FluxCD manifest and
    |prefix|-openstack's set of helm charts.
 For example:

    .. parsed-literal::